python/typing/docs/source/libraries.rst

-When writing a library with a couple of decorator factories (i.e. functions returning decorators, like ``complex_decorator`` from Annotating Decorators section) it may be tempting to create a shortcut for a decorator.
+When writing a library with a couple of decorator factories (i.e. functions returning decorators, like ``complex_decorator`` from :ref:`annotating-decorators` section) it may be tempting to create a shortcut for a decorator.

 Different type checkers handle ``TypeAlias`` involving ``Callable`` in a